Brett-Tanner/Journal/2024/Mar_24.md

 ### Materials

-- [x] Add #short_level to Application helper to produce readable levels
+- [x] Add 'short_level' to Application helper to produce readable levels

 #### Tests (for students)